 Similar to Texas and Tennessee, Minneapolis is absorbing much of the California corporate exodus.
 But, unlike cities in those other states, the advantage of Minneapolis is that there are few cities of similar size in the Midwest and it falls between both eastern and pacific time zones — making it a competitive and logical place to guarantee business continuity after relocating.
 Perhaps the biggest plus is that the city is not only a great place to own and operate a business, but it’s also a great place for employee transferees to live.
 Relocated families will be satisfied there thanks to affordable housing, accessible healthcare, and solid education options.

-To many professionals in the corporate world, Atlanta is an ideal place for a business to call home.
+To many professionals in the corporate world, Atlanta is an ideal location for a business to call home.
 While the city boasts southern charm and hospitality, it has maintained a focus on growth and development over the years — which is why prominent companies across industries view it as a world business destination.
 The Metro Atlanta Chamber notes that “twenty-six companies headquartered in metro Atlanta are among the 2019 Fortune 1000, of which 16 companies ranked in the elite Fortune 500.”
-Among the leading companies from Atlanta include Coca-Cola, Delta Airlines, the Home Depot, Mail Chimp, and Chick-fil-a.
-Furthermore, the city is popular within the entertainment industry as popular shows like the Walking Dead are filmed at the urban center.
+Among the leading companies from Atlanta include Coca-Cola, Delta Airlines, the Home Depot, Mail Chimp, and Chick-fil-A. Furthermore, the city is popular within the entertainment industry as popular shows like the Walking Dead are filmed at the urban center.

 Seattle may not seem like a feasible place for a business to relocate, with the city having a reputation for a high cost of living and a competitive business environment.
 The corporate headquarters of Amazon, Starbucks, Microsoft, and T-Mobile are based there in addition to several aerospace companies that have satellite offices.
 Thus, Seattle is teeming with some of the highest-educated and energetic talent in the country.
 Any business ready to innovate will find the support needed thanks to Seattle’s vibrant business community that offers plenty of networking and mentorship opportunities.